-Like you, I'm on Facebook and Twitter (follow me at @paulpribbenow, if you must).
+Like you, I'm on social media (follow me at @paulpribbenow, if you must).
 I have an I-Phone and an IPad and a laptop.
 I read two newspapers each morning and probably have 20 magazine subscriptions.
 I do my best to lead this wonderful and complex university.
-I have two children, a wonderful spouse who works at an elementary school and also manages Augsburg House, and a life full of things I "must" pay attention to - and it's hard work.
+I have two children, a wonderful spouse, and a life full of things I "must" pay attention to - and it's hard work.
 And I'm old.
 You are young and you have grown up in a time when multi-tasking is not an option, it's an expectation.
 I really can't imagine how you keep it all together.
 I admire you, but I also worry about you.